George Song

 Reducer Using action

 Remember that (currentState, action) => newState is the complete reducer signature.
-In patterns we’ve explored so far, we haven’t used the action parameter.
+In the patterns we’ve explored so far, we haven’t used the action parameter.
 We know the hook automatically supplies the current state to the reducer, but how does a reducer receive its action parameter?
-Via the dispatch function we get when we create the hook: [state, dispatch] = useReducer(reducer).
-The dispatch function takes a single optional param: dispatch(action).
+It receives the action parameter via the dispatch function returned by the hook: [state, dispatch] = useReducer(reducer).
+The dispatch function takes a single optional parameter: dispatch(action).

-Use Both currentState and action Params
+Use Both currentState and action Parameters

-const reducer = (count, valueToAdd) => count + valueToAdd;const [count, addToCount] = React.useReducer(reducer, 0);
+const reducer = (count, valueToAdd) => count + valueToAdd;

 return (